mntone/RtmpClient/readme.md

-# RtmpClient for Windows Runtime (Mntone::Rtmp, Windows 8.1)
+# RtmpClient for Windows Runtime (Windows 8.1)

 ## License
 This component and demoapp is “2-clause BSD license.”
 You must check “[license.en-US.md](./license.en-US.md).”

+## What’s project?
+This project is treating rtmp streaming.
+Modern Windows, what is called Metro, can use rtmp video/audio streaming.
+You can use rtmp streaming easily.

 ## API reference for RtmpClient.
 If you know these in detail, you check “[Document](./Document/)” folder.
+However, this file is not latest!

-## Alpha version Phase II
+## Beta version Phase I
 This component is debugged with Windows 8.1.
-This can operate.
 However, implementation of error or exit transaction is not completed.

+Thus, this component sometimes changes API endpoints.

 ## TODO
-- Implements exit transaction.

-## Treatment
-Variable handling.

-### Time
-Use FILETIME.
-It is easy to convert Windows::Foundation::DateTime (.NET System.DateTimeOffset). std::chrono under investigation.
+- rtmps/rtmpt streaming handle
+- SharedObject handle
+- more useful, just like callback assigns parameter.
+- and so on…

 ## Related projects
 - [Mntone::Data::Amf](//github.com/mntone/Data.Amf)